lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 ### How to Install Requirements

-`requirements.txt` is a file that lists all the necessary Python packages for your environment.
-Often, each package has a specified version to ensure you can recreate the same environment in the future, even if some packages' latest versions have changed.
+`requirements.txt` is a file that lists all the Python packages needed for your environment.
+Each package often includes a specific version to ensure you can recreate the same setup later, even if newer versions of the packages have been released.
 [See example requirements.txt here >>][2]

 To install all the libraries in requirements file, we can run command `pip install -r requirements.txt`.
 Besides, often times, there might be other commands to run in order to set up the environment, and we can put all the commands in the same bash file.
 The bash file is often named as `setup.sh`.
 [See example setup.sh here >>][3]